 My $27 Priority Pass Mistake

-When I checked into the Emperor Lounge in Auckland Airport, I used what I thought was my Chase Sapphire Preferred Priority Pass card.
-The CSP comes with free lounge access.
+When I checked into the Emperor Lounge in Auckland Airport, I used what I thought was my Chase Sapphire Reserve Priority Pass card.
+The CSR comes with free lounge access.
 However, I accidentally used the American Express Hilton HHonors Surpass Priority Pass card, which charges $27 every time you use a Priority Pass lounge!

 The two Priority Pass cards look identical except for the account numbers and expiration date.
 Grant at the Travel With Grant blog had a similar issue.
 I just used the one with the later expiration date, thinking it was replacing the other card.
 Not true, apparently.
 I called Priority Pass to see if they could move the charge from the AMEX to the CSP.
 No luck.